status-im/nimbus-eth2/docs/the_nimbus_book/src/consensus-light-client.md

     ```

 !!! tip
-    The light client can be left running in the background.
+    The consensus light client can be left running in the background.
     Note that a new trusted block root is required when restarting.

 ## Observing the sync process

-After a while, the light client will pick up beacon block headers from the Ethereum network and start informing the EL client about the latest data.
+After a while, the consensus light client will pick up beacon block headers from the Ethereum network and start informing the EL client about the latest data.
 You should see logs similar to the following:

 ### Nimbus